 Both the size of the country and the cultural landscape may have an impact on the most appropriate awareness-raising activities for SMEs.

 Many DPAs are evolving in terms of how they conduct awareness-raising activities.
-However, there was no consistent message in terms of what ways.
 Some DPAs identified innovative awareness-raising techniques such as engaging with social media influencers on compliance.

 Where the content of awareness-raising activities was raised, DPAs suggested that SMEs require specific content with examples and not generic advice.
 This tallied with the advice received by the STAR II campaign that the focus on content should be on its accessibility for DPAs through simplified and relevant forms of communication.